 The YMCA-run kids club at the resort, meanwhile, is key for keeping little ones occupied while parents do any last-minute holiday shopping, and this is also the prime season for making the most of the Palm Springs area, with its family-friendly activities such as the Living Desert, hiking trails, or the Aerial Tramway.
 To stay in the filmmaker’s favorite suite at La Quinta, ask for the Capra (once known as the San Anselmo), which now features a vintage typewriter.

-The Queen Anne–style hotel boasts of having the first electrically lit outdoor Christmas tree, back in 1904.
-The resort still takes its tree very seriously: Once the two-story evergreen goes up in late November, it becomes the focal point for nightly light shows, which project from the hotel’s balconies.
+The Hotel Del Coronado boasts of having the first electrically lit outdoor Christmas tree, constructed back in 1904.
+The Queen Anne–style resort in San Diego County still takes its tree very seriously: Once the two-story evergreen goes up in late November, it becomes the focal point for nightly light shows, which project from the hotel’s balconies.
 Take the family on one of the resort’s evening bike tours around quaint Coronado Island, or make “jingle s’mores” in the fire pits out on the sand.
-During the day, the beach and surfing lessons beckon, but so does the hotel’s beachside ice-skating rink, only available this time of year (and accompanied by the requisite coffee and cocoa stand).
+During the day, the beach and surfing lessons beckon, but so do other activities only available this time of year.